On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups

-In this paper, we also study the geometry of right-angled Coxeter groups of planar defining nerves.
+In this paper, we study the geometry of right-angled Coxeter groups of planar defining nerves.
 We will focus our attention on one-ended non-hyperbolic groups.
 We will also exclude the virtually $\Z^2$ groups.
-Therefore, we assume the nerves of our groups satisfy the following conditions.
+Thus, we assume the nerves of our groups satisfy the following conditions.